Review and Improve Predictions

 - Open your function in the Nyckel console.

-- For any prediction, click to correct the label if it was wrong.
+- For each prediction, confirm it or correct the label if it was wrong.

 - Nyckel retrains automatically after you save corrections.